AnaZonia/moon_notes/000 Ana Did Science Today.md

 random forest will predict 1 ton/hectare

+since EU only has ages up until 1990 it would be useful to compare the same periods with mapbiomas

 ## 08/10, Tue - Wrapping up

 taking the day to write current conclusions and coming plans.